Jean-François de Galaup, comte de Lapérouse: Museum collections

-Objects relating to the life and voyages of Lapérouse are held at The Lapérouse Museum in Albi, and the Maritime Museum of New Caledonia.
+Objects relating to the life and voyages of Lapérouse are held at The Lapérouse Museum in Albi in southern France, and the Maritime Museum of New Caledonia.
 Both museums contain objects recovered from the ships Astrolabe and Boussole.
 There is also the Lapérouse Museum in La Perouse, which records his time in Australia.

 Places named after Lapérouse

 Places later named in honour of Lapérouse include: